Wages plunge at record rate as cost-of-living crisis deepens

 Cost-of-living crisis: Wages plunge at record pace as bills soar

-Real wages fell at a record rate in the past 12 months as Britain’s cost-of-living crisis took hold and inflation slashed the value of workers’ pay, official figures show.
+Real wages fell at a record annual rate in the latest quarter as Britain’s cost-of-living crisis took hold and inflation slashed the value of workers’ pay, official figures show.

-Pay including bonuses declined 2.5 per cent, when the effect of rising prices is taken into account, while regular pay dropped 3 per cent, the Office for National Statistics said.
+Pay including bonuses declined 2.5 per cent between April and June compared to a year earlier, when the effect of rising prices is taken into account.
+Regular pay dropped 3 per cent, the Office for National Statistics said.

 Wages have increased in cash terms but have been dwarfed by soaring costs for gas, electricity, fuel, food and other goods which have pushed the overall inflation rate to 9.4 per cent.